Dorothy Garrod: Professorship

+with her Arab neighbours and employees "were warm.
+Garrod was often invited to weddings or other celebratory occasions.
+"She was called Sitt Miriam, Lady Mary.".

+Her Mount Carmel expedition crew, which covered all of the excavations (Skhul, Kebara, el-Wad and et-Tabun), consisted mostly of local Arab women.
+Garrod was in complete charge of the many long-term excavations at Mount Carmel.
+In 1931, Francis Turville Petre, an openly gay man, participated very briefly in her excavations of Mount Carmel as part of Garrod's team at Skhul.
+Francis Turville-Petre had discovered an ancient cranium at Mugharet ex-Zuttiyeh, near the Sea of Galilee, considered to be the most remarkable prehistoric archaeological event of the 1920s in Western Asia.

 Awards and recognition

 In 1937, Garrod was awarded Honorary Doctorates from the University of Pennsylvania and Boston College and a DSc. from the University of Oxford.
 She was elected a Fellow of the British Academy in 1952, and in 1965 she was awarded the CBE.
 She felt it was important that archaeologists travel and therefore left money to found the Dorothy Garrod Travel Fund.
-In 1968, the Society of Antiquaries of London presented her with its Gold Medal.
+In 1968, the Society of Antiquaries of London presented her with its gold medal.

 From September 2011 to January 2012, 17 photographs of Garrod's of excavations, friends and mentors were displayed in 'A Pioneer of Prehistory, Dorothy Garrod and the Caves of Mount Carmel' at the Pitt Rivers Museum.

 In 2017, Newnham College announced that a new college building will be named after Garrod.
 In 2019, the McDonald Institute for Archaeological Research at the University of Cambridge unveiled a new portrait of Garrod by artist Sara Levelle.